Charge and spin correlations in insulating and incoherent metal states of twisted bilayer graphene

-Twisted bilayer graphene (TBG), which represents two sheets of graphene, rotated by a small angle with respect to each other, was synthesized experimentally in 2018 \cite{Expt1,Expt2}.
-This material possesses fascinating properties, showing insulating behavior at the electron fillings of narrow bands $n=2,6$ per moire unit cell (corresponding to the carrier concentration $\pm 2$ per unit cell) \cite{Expt1,Expt2,Expt3,Expt4} and superconductivity in the vicinity of these fillings \cite{Expt2}.
 The peculiarities of the band structure of TBG were discussed long time before its experimental realization \cite{ES1,ES2,ES3,ES4,ES5,ES6,ES7} and studied in detail soon after it \cite{ES8,ES9,ES10,ES11,ES12,ES13,ES14,ES15}.
 At small twist angles almost flat electronic bands are formed, with the bandwidth of the order of 10 meV, which depends however on the twist angle \cite{ES9,Int1}.
-The corresponding Wannier functions are formed by the electronic states at the spots of the lattice with AB and BA stacking \cite{ES8,ES9,ES10,ES11,ES12}, the hopping parameters between these spots were obtained by means of Wannier projection \cite{ES10,ES11}.
+The corresponding Wannier functions are formed by the electronic states centered at the spots of the lattice with AB and BA stacking \cite{ES8,ES9,ES10,ES11,ES12}, the hopping parameters between these spots were obtained by means of Wannier projection \cite{ES10,ES11}.

 Since the electronic dispersion of TBG possesses Dirac points, the screened Coulomb interaction remains long range (see, e.g., Refs. \cite{Screening,IntcRPA1}).
 The matrix elements of this interaction between Wannier states were determined in Refs. \cite{ES10,SU41}.
-The intra-spot Coulomb repulsion in the presence of substrate with the dielectric permittivity $\epsilon=5$ is estimated as $V_0\simeq 38$~meV for twist angle $\theta=1.05\degree$ \cite{ES10}.
+The intra-spot Coulomb repulsion in the presence of substrate with the dielectric permittivity $\epsilon=5$ is estimated as $V_0\simeq 38$~meV for the twist angle $\theta=1.05\degree$ \cite{ES10}.
 This value of $V_0$ is larger than the bandwidth of narrow bands, which implies a possibility of interaction-induced Mott metal insulator transition; similar result for $V_0$ was obtained for $\theta=1.08\degree$ \cite{SU41}.
-The screening of the interaction by the other bands was investigated within the cRPA approach \cite{IntcRPA1,IntcRPA2,IntcRPA3} and reduces the above mentioned intra-spot repulsion to $V_0\simeq 15$~meV for the permittivity of the substrate $\epsilon=5$ and $\theta=1.05\degree$ \cite{IntcRPA2}; close value was obtained for $\theta=1.08\degree$, $\epsilon=4$ in Ref. \cite{IntcRPA3}.
+The screening of the interaction by the other bands was investigated within the cRPA approach \cite{IntcRPA1,IntcRPA2,IntcRPA3,Int2} and reduces the above mentioned intra-spot repulsion to $V_0\simeq 15$~meV for the permittivity of the substrate $\epsilon=5$ and $\theta=1.05\degree$ \cite{IntcRPA2}; close value was obtained for $\theta=1.08\degree$, $\epsilon=4$ in Ref. \cite{IntcRPA3}.
 Therefore, for realistic parameters screened interaction remains larger than the bandwidth.

 The effect of these interactions on the phase diagram was studied within the weak coupling approaches, such as the random phase approximation \cite{MF6,MF7} and renormalization group \cite{RG1,RG2,RG3,RG4}, strong coupling approaches \cite{SU41,SU42}, as well as the approaches not formally restricted by the interaction strength, in particular mean-field approach \cite{MF1,MF2,MF3,MF4,MF5}, Monte Carlo \cite{MC}, exact diagonalization \cite{ED}, and dynamical mean field theory (DMFT) \cite{MFDMFT}.
 These approaches yielded variety of phases, including ferromagnetism (see also Refs. \cite{FM1,FM2,FM3}), spin density waves, valence bond order (see also Refs. \cite{VBS1,VBS2,VBS3}), etc. Special emphasis was paid to the emergent SU(2)$\times$SU(2) spin and valley symmetry in the strong coupling limit\cite{SU41,SU42,MF1}, which yields formation of mixed valley-spin ordered states with ferromagnetic alignment of the spins of the same valley.